 - They are not courts of record (not supervised by the Ohio Supreme Court)

 For these reasons, some defendants request that the jurisdiction of their case be moved to County / Municipal Court where they can get a trial by jury or have their case handled in a court of record.

 Mayors and Magistrates

 In some jurisdictions, the Mayor presides over all cases handled in the Mayor’s Court, while other counties have designated a Magistrate to preside over all hearings.
 Whether the cases are heard by a Mayor or Magistrate depends on the preference of the jurisdiction.

-The Koffel Law Firm is centrally located in Columbus, Ohio – within close proximity to major Central Ohio Mayor’s Courts such as:
+Koffel Brininger Nesbitt is centrally located in Columbus, Ohio – within close proximity to major Central Ohio Mayor’s Courts such as:

 Mayor’s Court Schedules